Massipssa/Docs/cloud/aws/Security/common-security-tools.md

 # AWS Artifact

 - Single source you can visit to get the compliance-related information that matters to you, such as AWS security and compliance reports or select online agreements
+- Free service

 # Amazon Detective

 - Analyze and investigate and quickly identify the root cause of potential security issue or suspicious activities

+# Firewall manager

+- Is security management service in single pane of glass
+- This allows to centrally set up and manage firewall rules across multiple AWS accounts and applications in AWS Organizations

 # Network firewall